When bicycle accidents occur, at least one person says they “didn’t see” the other. Riding at night without lights only compounds the problem.

 What about LED Lights?

-LED lights have improved greatly and have become reasonably priced as well.
-They are small, cost little, last forever and work well in any type of weather.
+LED lights have significantly improved and have become reasonably priced as well.
+They are small, cost little, last forever, and work well in any weather.
 Therefore, it is not surprising that LED’s are so popular with cyclists today.

-Outputs have increased over the last couple of years, with the brightest lights professing outputs of several thousand lumens, even car headlights don’t have that much!
+Outputs have increased over the last couple of years, with the brightest lights professing several thousand lumens; even car headlights don’t have that much!